 - Know what to say.
 Tell the sales person your bill is too high.
 I did this and all of a sudden he found a promotion to lower my bill by $20/month for the first year.
 I said that wasn’t enough to make me happy.
 He didn’t budge and then told him what all sales people hate to hear, “Alright, in that case, I’m thinking of cancelling and going to TimeWarner.”
 That agitated him and he proceeded over the course of 20-30 minutes to check in with a supervisor who lowered the bill to $45/month for the entire 2-year new term!
 Great, then I hit him with the okay I’ll take that along with downgrading my TV service.
 At that point, my sales rep knew he was played by an IT service professional.
 It’s like great, I’ll see your flush with my full house.
 I proceeded to take his $45 decrease and added another $50 decrease on top of that slicing my monthly Verizon FIOS bill to $95/month less!

 - Don’t forget to remove any unnecessary boxes and equipment.
 I also saved an additional $10/month by removing that ridiculous global DVR service where you can record a show from another room to another TV.
 How lazy can we be?!
 So, make sure you are not hit every month with these ridiculous services.
 Also, get rid of any TV boxes you don’t need.

 In total, I reduced my bill in half, saving $105/month!
 That’s huge!
 You can do it too.
 Just be armed with all this knowledge and use this script.
+You don’t have to be a genius or need to hire a team of dedicated developers to figure this one out.
 Good luck!